STUDENT HEALTH SERVICES

 Yes, in most cases appointments are required.
 You may be able to get a same day appointment but they are not always available.
-TB testing and other immunizations are usually done on a walk-in basis, however, we do ask that you come before noon or after 1 for these services.
+TB testing and other immunizations are sometimes done on a walk-in basis, however, we do ask that you come before noon or after 1 for these services.
+It is always more convenient to schedule an appointment.

 There is a $15 visit fee and there are nominal fees for medication and testing.